superctj/cybernetics/README.md

     ```conda develop <path to Cybernetics>```

-    e.g.,

-    ```conda develop /home/tianji/cybernetics```
+    e.g., ```conda develop /home/tianji/cybernetics```

 ## Quick Start
-Run the default configuration and the PGTune configuration on the TPC-C benchmark (you need to change the paths in the program to your own paths):
+Follow the steps below to run the default configuration and the PGTune configuration on the TPC-C benchmark.

+1. Change DBMS connection configuration in ```./tests/test_evaluating_pgtune_tpcc.py``` to your own .

+2. Change Benchbase-related paths in ```./scripts/benchbase_tpcc_postgres_test_pgtune.sh``` to your own.

+3. Evaluate the default configuration and the PGTune configuration:

    pytest -s ./tests/test_evaluating_pgtune_tpcc.py

+## Status
+Cybernetics is under active development by [Tianji Cong](https://superctj.github.io).
+Please use GitHub's issue tracker for all issues and feature requests.